Levator scapulae syndrome

 Over-the-counter medications: There are some over-the-counter pain relievers that can help control pain

-Stretching the Levator Scapulae and the surrounding muscles like the trapezius (upper and lower) are beneficial in reducing the pain, increasing range of motion and quality of life.
+Stretching the Levator Scapulae and the surrounding muscles like the trapezius (upper and lower) are beneficial in reducing the pain, and increasing the range of motion and quality of life.

 The levator scapulae is a muscle that’s located at both sides of the back of the neck.
 This muscle functions to raise or elevate the scapula, shoulder blade, such as when you shrug your shoulders.
 Levator scapulae syndrome is a condition in which the levator scapulae muscle becomes irritated and inflamed.
 The main cause of levator scapulae syndrome is sitting for long periods at a time, particularly when you sit with poor posture.
 Sitting for a long stretch of time with poor posture puts a lot of stress and pressure on the various muscles in the neck and back, including the levator scapulae muscle.
 Over time, this constant stress and pressure can irritate the levator scapulae, inflaming it and causing it to become sore.